A warm welcome to WakingGround

 In therapy I will work together with you to help you notice more closely both what happens in your life outside of our sessions, and in the relationship between you and me within them, to unearth these habitual patterns.
 Approaching the body and mind as a unified whole, I will encourage you to get into greater contact with what is happening in the moment, using all of your senses, and sometimes sharing my own experiences.
-With this greater awareness it becomes possible for you to make more conscious choices, to keep hold of what serves you well, and let go of what doesn’t, creating space for new ways of living.
-Some people come to see me for a few months or a year; some people for several years – but I always start with a few sessions, and then review things.
+With this greater awareness it becomes possible for you to make more conscious choices, to keep hold of what serves you well, and let go of what doesn’t.
+Some people come to see me for a few months; some people for several years, as change can happen quite fast and it can also be very complex and take a long time.
 I offer kindness, empathy and the curiosity to uncover and discover.
 At times I also bring humour and irreverence to my work, as these qualities can provide a light that makes exploring the darkest corners of experience bearable.

 Eventually we realize that not knowing what to do is just as real and as useful as knowing what to do.
 Not knowing stops us from taking false directions.
 Not knowing what to do, we start to pay real attention.
 Just as people lost in the wilderness, on a cliff face or in a blizzard pay attention with the kind of acuity that they would not have if they thought they knew where they were.
 Why?
 Because for those who are really lost, their life depends on paying real attention.
 If you think you know where you are, you stop looking.